haripen/c3dBox/Step1_c3d_to_mat/README.md

 - **GUI**: PyQt5 interface with controls and helpful tooltips.
 - **File Filtering:** Choose a filter mode (e.g., by file attributes or filename) and apply custom keywords for targeted file selection.
 - **JSON-Based Data-Export Filters:** Automatically or manually load filter definitions from JSON files for precise data selection.

+  It defines marker targets and threshold values used to detect kinetic events in C3D data.
+Keys like "left_kinetic_target" and "right_kinetic_target" specify the marker names (e.g., "LHEE" for left and "RHEE" for right), while "left_critDist_xyz" and "right_critDist_xyz" provide the minimum allowable distances in x, y, and z from the forceplate center.
+During processing, the script extracts the marker's 3D position at each event time and compares it to the forceplate's center (computed from its corners) with allowed deviations set as half the forceplate's dimensions plus the threshold.
+An event is flagged as kinetic if the marker's position lies within these extended bounds.
 - **Meta Data Integration:** Includes detailed metadata such as sampling rates, frame ranges, and complete file headers.
 - **Structured Data Export:**
   - **Events:** Exported in character arrays.